anchpop/wise_mans_haskell/book.md

 6
 ```

-This may seem confusing, but I'll add some parentheses to try and make it more clear:
+This may seem confusing, but so let's add some parentheses to try and make it more clear:

 ```haskell
 Prelude> sum . (take 3) $ [1..1000]